Anthony Cooke: Career

+In 1550, he purchased Hartshill Castle in Nuneaton.

 After his release, he went into self-imposed exile to avoid Mary's attempt to reintroduce Catholicism.
 He travelled widely, spending the most time in Strasbourg where he was in contact with leaders of the Reformed faith, and returned following the death of Mary and the accession of Elizabeth I in 1558.

 Cooke then served on several religious commissions, and sat as a knight of the shire for Essex in parliament in 1559 and again in 1563; but he took little or no further part in national affairs.
 He was appointed Custos Rotulorum for Essex in 1572, but the work resulting from this post was performed by his steward, Francis Ram.
 He died on 11 June 1576, aged seventy-two, and was buried in St Andrew's, Romford.
 There is an elaborate memorial to him in St Edward the Confessor Church, Romford.
 This notes his "exceptional learning, prudence and piety".
 However, Marjorie McIntosh describes him as "a strong protestant of a dark and unforgiving colour".

 He was one of the co-owners of Burton Dassett in Warwickshire and conducted a lengthy, but ultimately unsuccessful legal campaign to block the sale of part of the estate to Peter Temple.

 Cooke is particularly remembered because he educated his daughters, who were taught both Latin and Greek.
 Anne published translations from Italian and Latin and Elizabeth a translation of a Latin treatise on the sacrament.
 While he left plate to all of his children, the five girls were also allowed to select three books (two Latin and one Greek) from his library.